3 Benefits of Business Addresses for Startups

 Many startups assume they need a permanent office and address.
 Doing so comes with its challenges, however.
 Permanent office space is expensive and leases extend for multiple years—locking businesses into a location and constraining growth beyond what the space will accommodate.
 On the same note, businesses often must lease more space than they require due to the need for scale.

-Instead of turning to permanent office space, startups are increasing using coworking space and day offices.
+Instead of turning to permanent office space when a business is just starting out, startups are increasingly using coworking space and day offices.
 For example, one study found that 27% of startups and 16% of freelancers use them today.
 And as the pandemic dissipates, signs indicate that the number of startups embracing coworking space and day offices will grow.
 Other startup freelancers simply choose to operate their businesses from home offices.
 Indeed, the U.S. Small Business Administration Office of Advocacy finds that half of businesses are home-based businesses and that half of small businesses start at home.

 Benefits of Business Addresses for Startups